bazhdarrzgar/30_Days_Of_Python/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

 ## Data Types

 There are several data types in Python.
 To identify the data type we use the _type_ built-in function.
-I would like to ask you to focus on understanding different data types very well.
-When it comes to programming, it is all about data types.
-I introduced data types at the very beginning and it comes again, because every topic is related to data types.
-We will cover data types in more detail in their respective sections.

 ## Checking Data types and Casting

-- Check Data types: To check the data type of certain data/variable we use the _type_ **Example:**
+- Check Data types: To check the data type of certain data/variable we use the _type_

+  **Example:**

 ```py